para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 [![4](/assets/images/Reverse-Engineering/PowerGrid/4.png)](/assets/images/Reverse-Engineering/PowerGrid/4.png)

-At `0x4016CF` we have a function contains a switch case.
+At `0x4016CF` we have a function that contains a switch case.
 These are the available control modules of POWERGRID.

 [![5](/assets/images/Reverse-Engineering/PowerGrid/5.png)](/assets/images/Reverse-Engineering/PowerGrid/5.png)